styx-emulator/styx-emulator/docs/source/quickstart.rst

     :linenos:
     :language: rust

-Note that line 20,21,22 are optional plugins, where the ``ProcessorTracingPlugin`` provides easy avenues to get output from processors, and the ``*MemoryFaultPlugins`` provide an easy ability to stop when a memory releated error occurs in the ``TargetProgram``.
+Note that plugins are optional, where the ``ProcessorTracingPlugin`` provides easy avenues to get output from processors, and the ``[**]MemoryFaultPlugins`` provide an easy ability to stop when a memory related error occurs in the ``TargetProgram``.

 The parameterized loader is a convenient way to layer input data into ``Styx``, and provides an approachable way to use all of the other loaders eg. ELF, binary